 Check regularly for spills and leaks Lined metal can, lined metal pail/ can.
 Plastic pail.
 Polyliner drum.
 Packing as recommended by manufacturer.
 Check all containers are clearly labelled and free from leaks.
 For low viscosity materials Drums and jerricans must be of the non-removable head type.
 Where a can is to be used as an inner package, the can must have a screwed enclosure.
 For materials with a viscosity of at least 2680 cSt.
 (23 deg.
-C) and solids (between 15 C deg. and 40 deg C.): Removable head packaging; Cans with friction closures and low pressure tubes and cartridges may be used. - Storage incompatibility Inorganic acids are generally soluble in water with the release of hydrogen ions.
+C) and solids (between 15 C deg. and 40 deg C.): Removable head packaging; Cans with friction closures and low pressure tubes and cartridges may be used.
+Where combination packages are used, and the inner packages are of glass, porcelain or stoneware, there must be sufficient inert cushioning material in contact with inner and outer packages unless the outer packaging is a close fitting moulded plastic box and the substances are not incompatible with the Storage incompatibility plastic.
+Inorganic acids are generally soluble in water with the release of hydrogen ions.
 The resulting solutions have pH's of less than 7.0.
-Inorganic acids neutralise chemical bases (for example: amines and inorganic hydroxides) to form salts - neutralisation can generate dangerously larg amounts of heat in small spaces.
+Inorganic acids neutralise chemical bases (for example: amines and inorganic hydroxides) to form salts - neutralisation can generate dangerously large amounts of heat in small spaces.
 The dissolution of inorganic acids in water or the dilution of their concentrated solutions with additional water may generate significant heat.
 The addition of water to inorganic acids often generates sufficient heat in the small region of mixing to cause some of the water to boil explosively.
 The resulting "bumping" can spatter the acid.
 Inorganic acids react with active metals, including such structural metals as aluminum and iron, to release hydrogen, a flammable gas.
-Inorganic acids react with cyanide compounds to release of organic compounds.
+Inorganic acids react with cyanide compounds to release gaseous hydrogen cyanide.
 Inorganic acids generate flammable and/or toxic gases in contact with dithiocarbamates, isocyanates, mercaptans, nitrides, nitriles, sulfides, and strong reducing agents.
 Additional gas-generating reactions occur with sulfites, nitrites, thiosulfates (to give H2S and SO3), dithionites (SO2), and even carbonates.
 Acids often catalyse (increase the rate of) chemical reactions.